 One Hundred Dads project

-Tweddle Child & Family Health Service, in partnership with the Murdoch Children’s Research Institute have launched the second round of Working Out Dads, a ground-breaking parenting program for dads of children aged 0-4 living and working in and around Wyndham, Brimbank, Melton, Maribyrnong, Hobsons Bay and Moreland.
+Tweddle Child & Family Health Service, in partnership with the Murdoch Children’s Research Institute are currently delivering the second round of Working Out Dads, a ground-breaking parenting program for dads of children aged 0-4 living and working in and around Wyndham, Brimbank, Melton, Maribyrnong and Hobsons Bay.

-The program’s key funding partners, the Centre for Excellence in Child and Family Welfare (CFECFW) and The Bennelong Foundation are joined by community sponsors Hede Architects, Alan Mance Motors, The CWA of Footscray, The Seddon Community Bank (Bendigo Bank) and Mr Craig Rowley, proud dad and resident of Melbourne’s west.
+We thank the program’s key funding partners, the Centre for Excellence in Child and Family Welfare (CFECFW) and The Bennelong Foundation, and community sponsors Hede Architects, Alan Mance Motors, The CWA of Footscray, The Seddon Community Bank (Bendigo Bank) and Mr Craig Rowley, proud dad and resident of Melbourne’s west.

-Working Out Dads is a free after-hours therapeutic parenting program for dads, held in fitness centres across six western and northern regions of Melbourne.
+Working Out Dads is a free after-hours therapeutic parenting program for dads, held in fitness centres.
 The program features facilitated discussion and exercise, handouts and text messages.
 Themes cover parenting, relationships, mental health, fitness and well-being.

 The objective of Working Out Dads is to connect, support and strengthen the capacity of dads in the very early years of parenting.
 There is also a goal to become less isolated and more resilient and supportive during the transition to early parenting and to promote healthy lifestyle choices.

-Run by a male facilitator, Working Out Dads works on:
+Run by a male facilitator, Working Out Dads covers:

 - Developing parenting skills and confidence and building positive relationships with your child